-Not a word and no way to trace him.
+Not a word, and no way to trace him.

 The food arrives and there's no delay in my tucking into it.
 Clara doesn't follow suit; she seems happy to keep talking.
 Like she needs to keep talking.
-The Ceviche isn't anywhere as good as the one served by the father-son duo on the beach after swimming with sea lions, but it's tasty, and it sure beats cheese empanadas.
+The Ceviche isn't anywhere as good as the one we'd had served to us on a beach a day earlier by a father-son duo who'd taken us swimming with sea lions and whalesharks, but it's tasty, and it sure beats the cheese empanadas (cheese empanadas were the speciality, or only dish, at several restaurants and bars in La Ventana).

 "After a fraught week of hopeless searching, I eventually discovered he'd been arrested and sectioned.
 I drove to his family home in South California, but they were in denial.
 They assumed it was something I had done, and wouldn't tell me where he was.
-I was distraught, Dom.
+I was distraught, Sam.
 All I wanted to do was find my husband and find out what had happened.
 What the hell was happening.